Unalachtigo Lenape: Synonymy

 "Unalachtigo" probably came from the term wə̆nálâhtko·w, which according to Ives Goddard has an unknown translation.
 Some sources translate unalachtigo as meaning "people who live near the ocean", or "people who live down by the water" Other spellings include Unalâchtigo (1818) and Wunalàchtigo (1798).

 History

 Linguist Ives Goddard has determined that the Unalachtigo had their origins around the Lehigh Valley of Pennsylvania, and adjacent portions of New Jersey.
 They spoke a Northern Unami or Southern Unami dialect of Lënape.

 Recent events

-An unrecognized tribe called the Unalachtigo Band of the Nanticoke Lenni Lenape Nation claims descent from the Lenape of the Brotherton Reservation, an 18th-century Indian reservation, near Shamong Township in Burlington County, New Jersey.
+The Unalachtigo Band of the Nanticoke Lenni Lenape Nation claims descent from the Lenape of the Brotherton Reservation, an 18th-century Indian reservation, near Shamong Township in Burlington County, New Jersey.
 The group unsuccessfully filed for federal recognition with the Bureau of Indian Affairs on 1 Feb 2002.
 In 2005, the Unalachtigo Band of the Nanticoke Lenni Lenape Nation and their tribal chairman James Brent Thomas Sr. sued the State of New Jersey and Governor Donald DiFrancesco for restoration of the Brotherton Reservation lands and the expulsion of non-Indian peoples.
 Their complaint was dismissed by the Superior Court of New Jersey.